Blog>Ideas>House design ideas: Superior exteriors for greater kerb appeal

 The Heated Terrace (1970s)

-Terraced houses were another affordable addition to the housing market, and particularly popular due to the sought-after central heating and garage provisions.
+Terraced houses were another affordable addition to the housing market, and were particularly popular due to the sought-after central heating and garage provisions.
 Weatherboarding and hanging tiles also offered enough character to satisfy modern design trends.

 The Traditional New Build (1990s)